VirajAdake210706/Pizza-Sales-Project/README.md

 ## 🧰 Tools Used

-- **Power BI** – For interactive dashboard creation and visualization
+- **Power BI** – For interactive dashboard creation, using DAX functions and visualization
 - **PostgreSQL** – For querying, analyzing, and aggregating data
 - **Microsoft Excel** – For initial data preparation and formatting